Powerlearnproject/se-assignment-4-github-and-visual-studio-Iamouma/README.md

 4. "Continuous Integration, Delivery, and Deployment: A Practical Guide" by ThoughtWorks: An overview of continuous integration, delivery, and deployment practices, including best practices and tools for automating software delivery pipelines.

 5. "Using Visual Studio for C# Development" by Microsoft Docs: A series of tutorials and guides for using Visual Studio for C# development, covering topics such as project management, debugging, and testing.

-Books:

-1. "Pro Git" by Scott Chacon and Ben Straub: A comprehensive guide to Git, covering everything from basic concepts to advanced topics like branching strategies, rebasing, and working with remote repositories.

-2. "GitHub For Dummies" by Sarah Guthals: A beginner-friendly guide to using GitHub, covering topics such as creating repositories, collaborating with others, and managing projects using GitHub's features.

-3. "Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation" by Jez Humble and David Farley: A practical guide to implementing continuous delivery practices, including strategies for automating build, test, and deployment processes.

-4. "Visual Studio 2019 In Depth" by Alessandro Del Sole: A comprehensive guide to using Visual Studio 2019, covering topics such as project management, code editing, debugging, and testing.

-5. "The DevOps Handbook: How to Create World-Class Agility, Reliability, & Security in Technology Organizations" by Gene Kim, Patrick Debois, John Willis, and Jez Humble: A must-read book for understanding DevOps principles and practices, including continuous integration, delivery, and deployment.